-Conveyance duty is not imposed on the transfer of dutiable property in the ACT that is transferred to a beneficiary, executor or administrator of a deceased estate, where the transfer is made under and inconformity with the trusts contained in the Will of the deceased person, Probate Application, Letters of Administration or Codicil of the estate.
+Conveyance duty is not payable on a transfer of property to a beneficiary, executor or administrator of a deceased estate, where the transfer is made under and in conformity with the trusts contained in the Will of the deceased person, Probate Application, Letters of Administration or Codicil of the estate.

-If the property is only partly in conformity with a trust contained in the Will, then duty will be payable on the portion of the property that is transferring that wasn’t contained in the Will.
-For example if someone is entitled to 50% of the property under the Will but wants to purchase the whole property, they will pay duty on the 50% that was not contained within the trust of the Will.
+If the property is only partly in conformity with a trust contained in the Will, then duty will be payable on the portion of the property that is transferring not in conformity with the Will.
+For example if someone is entitled to 50% of the property under the will but wants to purchase the whole property, they will pay duty on the 50% that was not contained within the trust of the Will.

-In certain circumstances, a Codicil (A Codicil amends, rather than replace, a previously executed will.
-Such amendments may add or revoke provisions of the Will) and deed of family arrangements may also be required to establish this transfer.
+In certain circumstances, the ACT Revenue Office may require a Codicil and Deed of Family Arrangements to verify the transfer, (A Codicil amends, rather than replaces, a previously executed Will.
+Such amendments may add or revoke provisions of the Will.)